dshil/kernel-playground/boot/README.md

 ## Boot loader for floppy disk

-* The executable code should be placed into RAM to address `0x7c00`.
+* The BIOS loads the boot loader by INT 0x19 at absolute address `0x7c00`.
+As a result we should set this base address while writing assembly that will force all instruction to use this offset.
 * The boot sector must contains master boot record identified by the two bytes signature: 0x55 0xaa for 510 and 511 bytes respectively.
 * The boot loader code must fit into 512 bytes of boot sector.